 Adding multiple languages to your store with the help of applications is simple; all you need to do is install hundreds of languages over your Shopify store in a matter of minutes.

 Moreover, some of these automation tools help in automatic translation and translate the system generated messages over your store (including email notifications and checkout).

-Considering the flexibility offered, opting for software for your Shopify store counts for the best options.
+Considering the flexibility offered, opting for software for your Shopify store counts as the best option.

 Are you wondering what next?
 Which apps to select?

-Relax, we have you covered for that with our curated list for the best Shopify Multi-language apps.
+Relax, we have you covered for that with our curated list of the best Shopify Multi-language apps.

 Suggested below is a curated list of the top 5 Shopify multi-language apps that make the job easier for you: